hackbg/fadroma/spec/Agent.spec.ts.md

-# Fadroma Core API Specification
+# Fadroma Agent API

-## Introduction

-This document outlines the programmatic vocabulary of the Fadroma dApp framework.
+The `@fadroma/agent` package defines the core operational model and type vocabulary of the Fadroma dApp framework.

-### Contributing

-The `@fadroma/agent` package is written in a platform-independent way (isomorphic JavaScript).
-Contributors should refrain from depending on engine-specific features (be it browser, Node, or other)

-### Related packages

 All other NPM packages in the Fadroma ecosystem build upon this one, and either: